nimstepf/plotting-gui/README.md

 - Restart: complete restart of the application
 - Exit: close the application

-As standard delimiter/separator, the comma "," is defined.
+As a standard delimiter/separator, the comma "," is defined.
 In the ```Delimiter``` menu, different delimiters can be selected.
 To avoid errors, the delimiter should be selected before loading the data.
 However, plotting files with different delimiters at once is not possible yet.
 If needed, the ```Delimiter``` menu can be extended with further separators.

 ## Licensing